abheekda1/apple-friendly-samba/README.md

 # Apple Samba
 This bash script will create a samba share for you that will be visible in Finder and for Time Machine.
+Works on Ubuntu and Debian Linux.

 ## Preparation ##
 To use this, you must first create a samba user.
 This command will create a new samba user: